 From: Courtney Arbour, Director, Workforce Development Division

-Subject: Managing Individuals in the WorkInTexas.com System—Update
+Subject: Managing Reportable Individuals and Participants in the Wagner-Peyser and Jobs for Veterans State Grant Programs in WorkInTexas.com—Update

 PURPOSE:

-The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with updated guidance on managing individuals, verifying registration, and providing services in the Texas Workforce Commission’s (TWC) enhanced online labor exchange system, WorkInTexas.com.
+The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with updated guidance on managing individuals, verifying registration, and providing services in the Texas Workforce Commission’s (TWC) enhanced online labor exchange and case management system, WorkInTexas.com.

+This updated letter provides clarification regarding the implementation of WorkInTexas.com as TWC’s workforce case management system.

 RESCISSIONS:

-WD 01-20, Change 1
+WD Letter 01-20, Change 2

 BACKGROUND:

-In 2016, TWC convened a task force, which included Texas employers, to establish priorities for a new WorkInTexas.com system.
-In 2017, TWC began the process of replacing WorkInTexas.com with a more comprehensive and up-to-date labor exchange system.
+In 2016, TWC convened a task force, which included Texas employers, to establish priorities for a new system called WorkInTexas.com.
+In 2017, TWC began the process of replacing The Workforce Information System of Texas (TWIST) with the more comprehensive and up-to-date labor exchange system WorkInTexas.com.
 In July 2018, TWC announced that Geographic Solutions was selected to modernize and significantly enhance WorkInTexas.com.
-Geographic Solutions enhanced WorkInTexas.com with access to a greater volume of up-to-date labor market information and introduced new case management strategies for managing individuals seeking various employment or reemployment services.
+Geographic Solutions enhanced it with access to a greater volume of up-to-date labor market information and introduced new case management strategies for managing individuals seeking various employment or reemployment services.

-Effective July 7, 2022, Texas Veterans Commission (TVC) staff will use WorkInTexas.com for case management of eligible veterans and eligible spouses.
-To ensure that all eligible veterans are appropriately served, additional guidance has been added to this WD Letter relating to WorkInTexas.com liaisons (liaisons) and staff responsibilities.
+The Texas Veterans Commission (TVC) adopted WorkInTexas.com as their case management system for eligible veterans and eligible veteran spouses on July 7, 2022.
+Following this, additional guidance was added to this WD Letter relating to WorkInTexas.com liaisons (liaisons) and staff responsibilities to ensure that all eligible veterans and spouses are appropriately served.

 PROCEDURES: